 The report of a trial committee or trial examiner shall be subject to final action by the Chancellor who shall, before acting, review the testimony and the evidence in the case.
 The reasons and factual basis for the decision shall be summarized in the Chancellor’s final decision.

-12.4 Reviews Related to Ratings and/or Recommendations re Probationary Service of Pedagogical Personnel
+12.4.
+Reviews Related to Ratings and/or Recommendations re Probationary Service of Pedagogical Personnel

 12.4.1.
 Appeals re Ratings